ArchiveBox/docs/Quickstart.md

  - Read [[Configuration]] to learn about the various archive method options
  - Read [[Scheduled Archiving]] to learn how to set up automatic daily archiving
- - Read [[Publishing Your Archiving]] if you want to host your archive for others to access online
+ - Read [[Publishing Your Archive]] if you want to host your archive for others to access online

 ---